jmilleralpine/repo-demo/README.md

 how exciting!

-check in com.alpine.plugins.RepositorySystemArtifactManagementServiceTest to play with it
+check in RepositorySystemArtifactManagementServiceTest to play with it